germal/OpenCVB/README.md

 automation and aids simplify the process of adding variants and experiments.

-The languages used are those often found in OpenCV projects - C++, C\#, Python and even VB.Net.
-Secondly, it is important to get access to multiple libraries - OpenCV, OpenCVSharp, OpenGL, Emgu, NumPy, NAudio, and OpenMP.
-And lastly, it is important to enable all possible image representations - 3D, bitmaps, plots, bar charts, spreadsheets, or text.
+The languages used are those often found in OpenCV projects - C++, C\#, Python and VB.Net.
+Secondly, it is important to get access to multiple libraries - OpenCV, OpenCVSharp, OpenGL, Emgu, NumPy, NAudio, VTK, and OpenMP.
+And lastly, it is important to enable all possible image representations - 3D, bitmaps, plots, bar charts, spreadsheets, and text.

 Making these languages and libraries available while using the same infrastructure shaped a standardized class for OpenCVB algorithms.
 Implementing